seaCatKim/PACE-LIB-R-timeseries/content/post/2021-11-02-part2-analysing-timeseries/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-17-1.png" width="672" />

 You can used the ACF to estimate the number of moving average (MA) coefficients in the model.
-Here, there are 3 to 4 significant autocorrelation.
+Here, the number of significant lags is high.
 The lags crossing the dotted blue line are statistically significant.

 The **partial autocorrelation function** can also be plotted.
 The partial correlation is the left over correlation at lag *k* between all data points that are *k* steps apart accounting for the correlation with the data between *k* steps.